Ricart0/Ricart0.github.io/_posts/2024-04-02-htb-antique.md

 ---
 layout: single
-title: Horizontall - Hack The Box
+title: Antique - Hack The Box
-excerpt: "Horizontall is an easy difficulty Linux machine were only HTTP and SSH services are exposed.
-Enumeration of the website reveals that it is built using the Vue JS framework.
-Reviewing the source code of the Javascript file, a new virtual host is discovered.
-This host contains the `Strapi Headless CMS` which is vulnerable to two CVEs allowing potential attackers to gain remote code execution on the system as the `strapi` user.
-Then, after enumerating services listening only on localhost on the remote machine, a Laravel instance is discovered.
-In order to access the port that Laravel is listening on, SSH tunnelling is used.
-The Laravel framework installed is outdated and running on debug mode.
-Another CVE can be exploited to gain remote code execution through Laravel as `root`. "
+excerpt: "Antique is an easy Linux machine featuring a network printer disclosing credentials through SNMP string which allows logging into telnet service.
+Foothold can be obtained by exploiting a feature in printer.
+CUPS administration service running locally.
+This service can be exploited further to gain root access on the server. "
-date: 2024-02-24
+date: 2024-04-03
 classes: wide
 header:
   teaser: /assets/images/htb-antique/antique.png